Untitled-Frontier/tlatc/README.md

 ## Anchor Certificates

 Certificate NFTs for the short story: The Line To Anchor City.
+All metadata + art is on-chain.

 ### Technicals

-- This repo is forked from https://github.com/austintgriffith/scaffold-eth & extensively modified.
+- This repo is forked from the excellent https://github.com/austintgriffith/scaffold-eth.
-- hardhat + waffle + openzeppelin for testing + smart contract development.
+- hardhat + waffle smart contract development.
 - ethers.js.
 - Custom deploy function.
 - Uses modified ERC721.
-- The Graph for reading chain state.
 - Blocknative for monitoring transactions.
 - web3modal for connecting to wallets.
-- [The metadata API](https://github.com/simondlr/neolastics_metadata) is hosted separately through Netlify Functions.

 ### Development & Testing